Kong/terraform-provider-konnect/docs/resources/gateway_plugin_upstream_oauth.md

 - `idp_error_response_content_type` (String) The Content-Type of the response to return to the consumer if Kong fails to obtain a token from the IdP.
 Default: "application/json; charset=utf-8"
 - `idp_error_response_message` (String) The message to embed in the body of the response to return to the consumer if Kong fails to obtain a token from the IdP.
 Default: "Failed to authenticate request to upstream"
 - `idp_error_response_status_code` (Number) The response code to return to the consumer if Kong fails to obtain a token from the IdP.
 Default: 502
 - `purge_token_on_upstream_status_codes` (List of Number) An array of status codes which will force an access token to be purged when returned by the upstream.
 An empty array will disable this functionality.
+Default: [401]
 - `upstream_access_token_header_name` (String) The name of the header used to send the access token (obtained from the IdP) to the upstream service.
 Default: "Authorization"